 The web app has the simplest UI and the mobile apps have followed the same style keeping uniformity across all platforms.
 Now, most of the basic features of the app are available to all users across all platforms.
 Some of the paid ‘premium’ features including voice dictation, ad-free browsing, and full-text search are also made free. you can Send articles to e-readers like Kindle, it is really useful when reading articles on kindle.

 Offline: All your bookmarks are synced across all the platforms and you can view the links from any device after saving it to Instapaper.
-However, you cannot view them without the internet connection.
+However, you cannot view them without an internet connection.

 Cross-platform sync: The app is available on all the platform as a web app and app can be downloaded for both Android and iOS from the respective app stores.